-Criteria Comment Weighted Score Accessibility to the Transport Network 12 Land Assembly There are a number of dispersed vacant or partially vacant sites that could accommodate a range of activities.
-Many of these are small narrow sites but generally a row of several contiguous sites is vacant and could potentially be amalgamated.
+Criteria Comment Weighted Score Accessibility to the Transport Network The centre fronts onto Colombo Street, a collector road, but is one block over from Durham Street, a minor arterial that runs parallel to the centre.
+There are cycle lanes on Colombo Street but high traffic volumes reduce the amenity level for cyclists.
+The centre is serviced by one high frequency and one low frequency public transport route.
+12 Land Assembly There are a number of dispersed vacant or partially vacant sites that could accommodate a range of activities.
+Many of these are small narrow sites but generally a row of several contiguous sites are vacant and could potentially be amalgamated.
 The number of different land owners may create a minor challenge for land assembly for larger scale activities.
 The average vacant site size is 375m 2 and the largest vacant site is 1313m 2 .
 3 9 Land Remediation Requirements One vacant site is an identified HAIL site.
 A 2013 investigation concluded that it was unlikely that activities on that site would have resulted in contamination.
 Two vacant sites have been subject to uncontrolled filling.
-3 6 Location-specific Private Infrastructure Requirements 4 8 Natural Hazards Constraints Most of the centre is in an FMA.
-The whole of the centre is in an LMA.
-Consent notices for some sites require specific foundation design.
-A 2015 geotechnical investigation for one site recommended TC3 foundations or ground improvement with TC2 foundations.
-This was on a site subject to uncontrolled filling and proposing a larger scale building, however, and this may not apply to smaller scale proposals in other parts of the centre.
-2 6 Planning Constraints Urban design assessments would be required for any new building over 1,000m 2 GLFA.
+3 6 Location-specific Private Infrastructure Requirements None known.
+8 Natural Hazards Constraints A 2015 genetical investigation for one site recommended TC2 6 Planning Constraints Urban design assessments would be required for any new building over 1,000m 2 GLFA.
 There are no centre-specific rules for Sydenham that would affect feasibility.
 4 16 Proximity to Residential Areas (customer base/workforce) The centre is located between two industrial areas with some medium density housing to the south.
 Based on the 2013 census, the number of residents within a walkable catchment of the centre is 49% of the average for Neighbourhood Centres.
 The mean household income within that catchment is 106.7% of the average for Neighbourhood Centres.
+As the centre is on a key commuter route with good public transport access, however, the smaller immediately walkable catchment is less of a constraint than in might be in other centres.
 4 16

+12

-As the centre is on a key commuter route with good public transport access, however, the smaller immediately walkable catchment is less of a constraint than in might be in other centres.
-Visibility The centre has very good visibility from Colombo Street with most buildings built up to the road frontage.
-4 12 Other Development Constraints There is a listed archaeological area (pottery) on one site.
-4 8 TOTAL WEIGHT ED SCORE Out of 104) 93
+Other Development Constraints There is a listed archaeological area (pottery) on one site.
+8

+TOTAL WEIGHT ED SCORE (out of 104) 93